True Story Media Presents: PRETEND

 This is a job that no one is specifically trained for, right?

-I think the interesting thing about podcasting is everyone comes from another industry because this industry has only existed for a few years, really, as an industry.
+Because the interesting thing about podcasting is everyone comes from another industry because this industry has only existed for a few years, really, as an industry.

 I guess I come from the old school true crime world, which was local news.
+You know, I did a lot of local news growing up, or like in my career, early in my career.

 At the same time, I was also doing documentary work and I missed it.
+I miss being in news.

 I miss telling stories.

-So, one day I sat with him for hours with a recorder, and I asked him, I said, Eric, just tell me everything.
+We just had no idea what exactly he did.
+So one day I sat with him for hours with a recorder and I asked him, I said, Eric, just tell me everything.

 He told me everything from the time he broke into cars to

 breaking into houses to staging car accidents for auto insurance fraud to the point where he opened up a medical clinic, hired a real doctor and started selling opioids.
+And

 that's what ultimately landed him in federal prison.
+And my jaw was on the ground.

+I couldn't believe it.
 And so I was like, yeah, this is what this show is about, you know?

-It's white-collar crime, but it almost seems like people are tired of the serial killers and they, they want to hear stories about the crimes that could actually probably happen to them, right?
+It's white-collar crime, but it almost seems like people are tired of the serial killers and they want to hear stories about the crimes that could actually probably happen to them, right?

 Like chances are you're never going to encounter a serial killer ever in your lifetime, but you might encounter one of these narcissists that, you know, will wreak havoc on your lives and countless other lives as well.

+Yeah, it's so interesting.
 And I did know that story about your cousin.

 And I wonder, and I would speculate that, you know, having that family connection to start with, like you've seen the havoc that wreaks within a family.

-And that I think you bring a different lens to true crime coverage when you've seen the impacts of these things.
+You've seen how that sort of like really impacts a family, right?
+And that, like, I think you bring a different lens to true crime coverage when you've seen the impacts of these things.

 And that like automatically gives you,

 you're not sort of holding it at a distance and looking at it as entertainment for entertainment's sake.
+Well, and I see these people as people, right?

 Like these con artists, it's so easy to just label them as con artists and narcissists and that they're one-dimensional, but they're not.
+I love my cousin.

 I still talk to my cousin.